tpolecat/tpolecat.github.io/_book/05-Parameterized.md

 Still works.
 Ok.

 So let's factor our query into a method and add a parameter that selects only the countries with a population larger than some value the user will provide.
-We insert the `minProp` argument into our SQL statement as `$minPop`, just as if we were doing string interpolation.
+We insert the `minPop` argument into our SQL statement as `$minPop`, just as if we were doing string interpolation.

 ```scala
 def biggerThan(minPop: Int) = sql"""